Soviet5lo/SlashTHEM/README.md

 ----
 Monsters using a wand of banishment tends to cause a segfault.
 Will probably disable/remove.

-Wands for roles occasionally start with no charges (or negative charges).
+Traps are sometimes generated outside of defined levels (still?)

+Some roles aren't possible to choose on a a 80x24 terminal due to sharing the same character (eg: Lunatic/Locksmith)

 Probably a ton of others.

 Credits
 -------
-Credits go to Chris for dNethack (Used a few artifacts), Grunt for Grunthack, BarclayII for Slashem-up, (Some balance changes come from this) and of course Bluescreenofdeath on Nethackwiki for Slash'EM Extended.
+Credits go to Chris for dNethack (Used a few artifacts), Grunt for Grunthack, BarclayII for Slashem-up (some balance changes come from this), and of course AmyBSOD for Slash'EM Extended.

-Credits also go to Percival Tiglao for the minor sling upgrade patch, Mikael Lind for Rubber Gloves and Gauntlets of Reflection patches, and L for various patches implemented in this fork.
+Credits also go to Percival Tiglao for the minor sling upgrade patch, Mikael Lind for Rubber Gloves and Gauntlets of Reflection patches, Paxed for the "highlight object piles/hidden stairs" patch, and L for various patches implemented in this fork.